autocrypt/autocrypt/doc/ecosystem-dangers.rst

 --------------------------------------------------------

-An active attacker who wants to interrupt communication between two parties can do so if they know that one party uses an INBOME-capable agent.
-Consider the case where Mallory wants to interrupt communications between Alice and Bob, and she knows that Bob uses an INBOME-capable client.
+An active attacker who wants to interrupt communication between two parties can do so if they know that one party uses an Autocrypt-capable agent.
+Consider the case where Mallory wants to interrupt communications between Alice and Bob, and she knows that Bob uses an Autocrypt-capable client.

 Mallory crafts a new key K.  She can throw away the secret key material entirely if she wants to.
-She then forges an e-mail from Alice and adds an INBOME header to it containing that public key and `prefer-encrypted=yes`.
+She then forges an e-mail from Alice and adds an Autocrypt header to it containing that public key and `prefer-encrypted=yes`.
 If Bob writes a message to Alice after receiving that key, and before receiving any other legitimate message to Alice, his message will be encrypted to a key that Alice cannot read.

-this represents a risk to Alice, even if she has never adopted an INBOME-capable client in the first place.
+this represents a risk to Alice, even if she has never adopted an Autocrypt-capable client in the first place.

 Mitigations: